Barcroft–South Fairlington Line

-The Barcroft–South Fairlington Line, designated as Route 22A, Route 22C, or Route 22F, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ballston–MU station of the Orange and Silver lines of the Washington Metro (22A, 22C) or Skyline City (22F) and Pentagon station of the Yellow and Blue lines of the Washington Metro.
+The Barcroft–South Fairlington Line, designated as Route 22A, or Route 22F, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ballston–MU station of the Orange and Silver lines of the Washington Metro (22A, 22C) or Skyline City (22F) and Pentagon station of the Yellow and Blue lines of the Washington Metro.

 The 22 Line trips are roughly 20 minutes during peak hours, 30 minutes during off peak, and 60 minutes on weekends.
 This line provides service to Ballston or Skyline City and the Pentagon Transit Center from the neighborhoods of Arlington County, Fairfax County and Alexandria.

 Route description and service

 The 22A, 22C, and 22F operate from Four Mile Run Division on various schedules.
 The 22A only operates during off peak hours and weekends through Pentagon City, while the 22C and 22F only operate during rush hours.
 The 22C and 22F do not serve the neighborhood of Parkfairfax nor Pentagon City station, although 22F runs on a one way route, mornings to Pentagon Station and afternoons to Skyline City.
 The 22A and 22C run through the neighborhoods of Buckingham, Alcova Park, Barcroft, and Fairlington between terminals.
 22F serves the neighborhoods of Stonegate and Fort Ward, before joining the other lines at Fairlington.